MadJavaEntFall2017/InterviewPrepApp/README.md

 IT students often come to interviews unprepared.
 This application will help prepare students in the IT field.
 Interview Prep App will...

-- Provide categorized prep cards
+- Provide categorized prep cards for different skillsets
 -

 Wireframes: